kubernetes-sigs/cluster-api/docs/book/src/developer/providers/machine-infrastructure.md

     1. Required fields:
         1. `providerID` (string): the identifier for the provider's machine instance
     2. Optional fields:
-        1. `failureDomain` (string): the string identifier of the failure domain the instance is running in
+        1. `failureDomain` (string): the string identifier of the failure domain the instance is running in for the purposes of backwards compatibility and migrating to the v1alpha3 FailureDomain support (where FailureDomain is specified in Machine.Spec.FailureDomain).
+This field is meant to be temporary to aid in migration of data that was previously defined on the provider type and providers will be expected to remove the field in the next version that provides breaking API changes, favoring the value defined on Machine.Spec.FailureDomain instead.
+If supporting conversions from previous types, the provider will need to support a conversion from the provider-specific field that was previously used to the `failureDomain` field to support the automated migration path.
 6. Must have a `status` field with the following:
     1. Required fields:
         1. `ready` (boolean): indicates the provider-specific infrastructure has been provisioned and is ready